panweichao01/panweichao01.github.io/index.md

 - **💡Neural Network Architecture:** CNN, ViT (Transformer), ViM (Mamba), KAN, SNN.
 - **💡Medical image processing:** Disease diagnosis, Medical image segmentation.

+## 🔍Recent Work

+- **💡One paper on medical image processing and one paper on Cross-domain Real-time Defect Detection ard submitted to ECAI 2025 (CCF-B).
+- **💡One paper on Cross-domain Real-Time Obstacle Detection is submitted to T-ITS (CCF-B).
+- **💡One paper on ultra-lightweight object detection and one paper on efficient fault diagnosis are submitted to BMVC 2025 (CCF-C).
+- **💡Two paper on hidden danger or defect detection are submitted to SMC 2025 (CCF-C).

 ## 🔥News

 - **[Apr.
 2025]** 🎉Two article were accept by 2025 21st International Conference on Intelligent Computing (ICIC 2025, CCF-C, First author)！